 Functions of the circulatory system

 The main substance being Oxygen, carried by a protein called haemoglobin, found inside red blood cells.
 White blood cells are also vital in their role of fighting disease and infection.
-Blood contains platelets which are essential for clotting the blood, which occurs following an injury to stop blood loss.
+Blood contains platelets that are essential for clotting the blood, which occurs following an injury to stop blood loss.
 Blood also carries waste products, such as Carbon Dioxide away from muscles and organs in order to be dispelled by the lungs.

 Systemic & pulmonary circulation